 Storing data on the cloud is still a relatively new concept.
 But I hope we’ve gone some way to alleviating some of the concerns you might have about whether your data is safe.
 Most of the concerns that people have about the cloud are based on not quite understanding exactly how it works.
 The cloud is growing and maturing on a daily basis.
 New services and security measures are being rolled out constantly by the big three: Microsoft, Amazon, and Google.

-As we said earlier, it is impossible to truly answer the question ‘how safe is the cloud’.
+It's impossible to truly answer the question ‘how safe is the cloud?’

 But it is safe to say it is extremely safe.